 The chief planner has provided planning guidance on pre-application consultations for public events.
-This is temporary guidance, linked to the regulations that came into force on 24th April and suspends the requirement for a physical public event at this time.
+This is temporary guidance, linked to The Town and Country Planning (Miscellaneous Temporary Modifications) (Coronavirus) (Scotland) Regulations 2020 that suspends the requirement for a physical public event.

 Local Review Body

 We are still accepting online review submissions.
-We cannot accept paper copies of
+We currently can't accept paper copies of

 - supporting documents